nginxinc/nginx-openid-connect/README.md

 ## Support

-The reference OpenID Connect implementation at the root of the GitHub repository is supported for NGINX Plus subscribers.
+All reference OpenID Connect implementations within the GitHub repository are supported for NGINX Plus subscribers.

 ## Other use cases

-Subdirectories within the GitHub repository contain sample implementations for alternative OpenID Connect use cases.
-These are not supported.
+Subdirectories within the GitHub repository contain variations of the reference implementation for alternative OpenID Connect use cases.

-  * **opaque_session_token** - proof of concept implementation that sends a random string to the client rather than the JWT
+  * **opaque_session_token** - Uses the NGINX Plus key-value store to hold the ID Token, sending a random string to the client as the session token.
+The session token is then exchanged for the ID Token on each request.
+This use case is valuable when the ID Token contains sensitive information that should not reach the client.